IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * TARGET_BITRATE_MAX: Maximum target bitrate in [bps].

+* RATE_ADJUST_GAIN (1/16): Adjustment gain for rate adjustment to compensate for media queue buildup.

+* FRAME_SIZE_DEV_ALPHA (1/64): Time constant to compensate for varying frame sizes.

 The target bitrate is essentiatlly based on the reference window ref_wnd and the (smoothed) RTT s_rtt according to

 ~~~
 target_bitrate = 8 * ref_wnd / s_rtt